chaos-mesh/website/versioned_docs/version-2.6.7/simulate-redis-chaos-on-physical-nodes.md

 title: Simulate Redis Faults
 ---

 This document introduces how to use Chaosd to simulate Redis faults.
-This feature uses Golang interfaces in `go-redis` package and the `redis-server` command-line tool.
+This feature uses Golang interfaces in the `go-redis` package and the `redis-server` command-line tool.
 You can create experiments either in command-line mode or service mode.

 ## Create experiments using command-line mode